 An arrhythmia (irregular heartbeat) is any variation in the normal heartbeat.
 An arrhythmia occurs when the heart beats too fast (tachycardia) or too slow (bradycardia).
-Heart rhythm specialists at Lehigh Valley Heart Institute’s Comprehensive Heart Rhythm Management Program offers many ways to treat arrhythmias.
+Heart rhythm specialists at Lehigh Valley Heart and Vascular Institute’s Comprehensive Heart Rhythm Management Program offers many ways to treat arrhythmias.

 Many arrhythmias are minor, causing only occasional abnormal heartbeats and requiring no treatment.
 Others, such as atrial fibrillation, can be life-threatening because they increase the risk for blood clots and strokes.
 Arrhythmias are of special concern in people who also have heart disease or heart failure.

 An arrhythmia is often controlled with medication.
 However, if you need a procedure to correct your irregular heartbeat, you will get the care you need at Lehigh Valley Heart and Vascular Institute’s Comprehensive Heart Rhythm Management Program.

 We offer a complete suite of medical, surgical and catheter-based treatments for heart rhythm problems, including:

 - Ablations: Using the tip of a small catheter and heat (radiofrequency) or extreme cold (cryoablation), your cardiologist scars the heart tissue responsible for sending erratic electrical signals.
 We offer the latest ablation procedures for difficult-to-treat arrhythmias, such as complex ventricular tachycardia.